ocaml/stdlib-random/README.md

 ## Random4 package

-The `random4` package exposes the  lagged-Fibonacci F(55, 24, +) with a modified addition
-function used from OCaml 3.12 to OCaml 4.14 .
+The `random4` package exposes the  lagged-Fibonacci F(55, 24, +) PRNG with a modified addition function used from OCaml 3.12 to OCaml 4.14 .

+## Random3 package

+The `random3` package exposes the  lagged-Fibonacci F(55, 24, +) PRNG used from OCaml
+3.07 to OCaml 3.12 .
+Note that the state of this generator is not marshallable across architecture with different word size to keep compatibility with the OCaml 3 PRNG.